sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

   want to meet people your age.

 #### Neighbourhoods
-* Tenderloin - There's some great Indian and African food here, but it is by far the sketchiest neighbourhood in SF.
-Hobos everywhere, and it smells like shit.
+* Tenderloin - There's some great Indian and African food here, but it is one of the sketchiest neighbourhoods in San Francisco.
 * SoMa (south of market) - Relatively boring, many things close at 6.
 Your tech office might be here.
 * Financial District/Embarcadero - Expensive as hell, everything closes early here too.
 * Telegraph Hill/North Beach - Great Italian food and bars.